polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 <a name="software-tool-flow"></a>
 ### Software development tool flow
-The default eMMC and SD card configurations for the PolarFire SoC MSS configurator used in the Icicle Kit reference design are provided along with the resulting XML, when designing software for bare metal, Linux, RTOS etc applications this XML can be used for development.
+The default eMMC and SD card configurations for the PolarFire SoC MSS configurator used in the Icicle Kit reference design are provided along with the resulting XML.
+When designing software for bare metal, Linux, RTOS etc applications this XML can be used for development.
-Bare metal applications can be built using SoftConsole v6.4 and greater, Linux for PolarFire SoC can be built using Buildroot or Yocto on a variety of Linux operating systems and the readme for each build system should be consulted.
+Bare metal applications can be built using SoftConsole v6.4 and greater.
+Linux for PolarFire SoC can be built using Buildroot or Yocto on a variety of Linux operating systems and the readme for each build system should be consulted.

 <a name="full-tool-flow"></a>
 ### Full tool flow